michelleconville/hangman/README.md

 **Manual test cases**

-List of manual test cases excuted following the code being deplayed to Heroku
+List of manual test cases excuted following the code being deplayed to Heroku.
+All [User stories](#user-stories) are covered in this list of manual tests.

 | Feature            | Expected result               | Action       | Actual Result     |
 |--------------------|-------------------------------|--------------|-------------------|